JavaScript Hoisting and Temporal Dead Zone (TDZ)

 console.log(x) // 2

-Let's take a look at another example.
 Below when the code was being compiled, var x = 1 was scanned and a var x variable was registered to the identified scope, although it was not yet created.
-When the second var x is encounted on line 3, the compiler had already registered a var variable with identifier x and does nothing with it.
+When the second var x is encountered, the compiler had already registered a var variable with identifier x and does nothing with it.

 If functions are auto initialized to their function object, then what happens if we have two declarations for a function?